-- Primacy program activities, including program administration, inspections and sanitary surveys, rule development, primacy applications, compliance and enforcement, information and data management; - Technical assistance; - · Contracts for database system updates and maintenance; - · Research into emerging contaminants;

-- · Contract lab support; - Capacity development strategy development and implementation; - · Operator certification program administration; - Source water protection plan review and approval; and - Administration of grant programs for well plugging and source water protection measures.
+- Primacy program activities, including program administration, inspections and sanitary surveys, rule development, primacy applications, compliance and enforcement, information and data management. - · Technical assistance. - · Contracts for database system updates and maintenance. - · Research into emerging contaminants. - Contract lab support. - Capacity development strategy development and implementation. - · Operator certification program administration. - · Administration of grant programs for well plugging.

 The Department of Natural Resources intends to take the full 10 percent allowed for this set-aside.
-If the department does not use the entire authorized amount of this set-aside, it will reserve the unused balance and use it for eligible activities the following year.
+If the Department does not use the entire authorized amount of this set-aside, it will reserve the unused balance and use it for eligible activities the following year.